bnallapeta/pipeline-service/test/images/devenv/README.md

 If you want to build a local image (e.g. after changing dependencies locally), you can use the `--dev` flag.

 When exiting the container, it will be stopped.
 Running `./run.sh` will restart the container.
-This allow users to preserve any customization they might have done.
+This allows users to preserve any customization they might have done.

 ## Managing containers
 One container will be spawned per repository clone, and you'll see that the container name is based on the clone path.